 Comprehensive car insurance

-This is the most expensive coverage.
-If you have financing for your vehicle, the bank will insist on comprehensive coverage.
-This policy, as the name implies, provides comprehensive cover against fire, theft, collision, damage and hijacking.
-Comprehensive cover will also cover you from third-party claims.
+This is the most extensive – and the most expensive – coverage.
+If you have financing for your car, the bank will insist on comprehensive coverage.

 Limited car insurance

-Limited cover is somewhat cheaper than comprehensive and covers you for theft, fire and hijacking.
+Limited coverage is somewhat cheaper than comprehensive coverage and covers you for theft, fire, and hijacking.
 It also covers you against third-party claims.
-However, you don’t have coverage for your vehicle’s damage in the event of a collision.
+However, you don’t have coverage for your own vehicle’s damage in the event of a collision.

 Third-party car insurance